grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Service-level agreement

+*(Or SLA)*.
 An agreement between a service provider and another party, often a user of the service, promising that the availability of the service will meet a certain level during a certain period.

 ### Service-level indicator

-Or SLI.
+*(Or SLI)*.
 A metric that measures whether a service meets its [service-level objective](#service-level-objective).
 In performance monitoring, and SLI could be the number of successful requests against the service during a specified period.

 ### Service-level objective

-Or SLO.
+*(Or SLO)*.
 An actual target, either internal or part of the [service-level agreement](#service-level-agreement), for the availability of the service.
 This is often expressed as a percentage (99,2%, for instance).
 If the service meets or exceeds this target, it's within its "error budget"

 ### Smoke test